Wellness Warrior – Jean

 “Well, initially I spent a lot of time researching the condition and found this to be very therapeutic.
 I came across books, websites, online forums and case studies which I found to be helpful and reassuring.”

-Jean then went from appointments in private clinics to visits to the audio department at the local hospital, from MRI scans to hearing therapist, from trying cognitive behaviour therapy and taking part in an extensive tinnitus study at UCL.
+Jean then went from appointments in private clinics to visits to the audio department at the local hospital, from MRI scans to hearing therapist, from trying cognitive behavior therapy and taking part in an extensive tinnitus study at UCL.
 This quest was to understand, reduce and find a way to live with her tinnitus.
 However, sadly, with no reduction in the noises she was constantly hearing.

 But still, Jean stayed on top of her game, her extensive research into tinnitus and everything that is available to date gave her more confidence and a sense of control.